examLing/examling/STYLEGUIDE.md

 ```

 ### Internal Functions
-When using an `rexamsll` function, even one that is exported, add the prefix
+When using an `examling` function, even one that is exported, add the prefix
-`rexamsll::`.
+`examling::`.
 If the function is not exported, you should need three colons:
-`rexamsll:::`.
+`examling:::`.

 This does not apply to helper functions that appear in the same file.

 ```
 # Good
-res_txt <- rexamsll:::img2txt(imgpath)
+res_txt <- examling:::img2txt(imgpath)

 res_txt <- make_text_(x)